0.1 — Introduction to these tutorials

 Further chapters will explore different parts of the C++ language.
 In the first chapter (chapter 1), you’ll get a broad but shallow overview of many fundamental C++ concepts, so we can start writing some simple programs.
 Further chapters will explore those concepts in depth, or introduce new concepts.

-Each chapter has a theme, with all of the sections underneath it being generally related to that theme.
+Each chapter has a theme, with most of the lessons underneath it being generally related to that theme.
 There is no suggested amount of time that you should spend with each lesson or chapter; progress through the material at a pace that is comfortable for you.

 Goals